Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed.

-The enforcement of CCPA is a little more complicated.
-There are three ways that a company might end up being fined under CCPA.
+The enforcement of the CCPA is a little more complicated.
+There are three ways that a company might end up being fined under the CCPA.

 Firstly, like CalOPPA, the Attorney General can issue penalties of up to $2,500 per Section 17206 of the Business and Professions Code.
 Twenty percent of the total penalty will be paid into a Consumer Privacy Fund, designed to help the Attorney General recover the costs of legal action brought under the Act.

-Secondly CCPA also states that a business that intentionally violates CCPA may be fined up to $7,500 for each violation.
+Secondly, the CCPA also states that a business that intentionally violates the Act may be fined up to $7,500 for each violation.

 Each consumer can recover between $100 and $750 per incident, or actual damages - whichever is higher.
 "Actual damages" means any amount of money or property that the consumer actually lost as a result of the security incident.

 CalOPPA and the CCPA are among the most comprehensive privacy laws in the United States.
 Together, the acts provide a powerful set of protections for California consumers' privacy.

 They share some similarities and differences in terms of scope: